gtaylor/EVE-Market-Data-Uploader/README.rst

 Linux/Mac Install
 -----------------

-For the sake of simplicitly, these instructions install to system Python.
+For the sake of simplicity, these instructions install to system Python.
 For those that car enough, use virtualenv.
 For everyone else who doesn't know what that means, use these:

 * Download the `latest source snapshot`_ from GitHub.
 * Extract and ``cd`` to the extracted source.
-* ``sudo pip install -r requirements.txt``
 * ``sudo python setup.py install``
+* Optionally, you may install watchdog, which enables a much more efficient and accurate cache monitor: ``sudo easy_install watchdog``
 * You should now be able to run via ``emdu_console``

 .. _latest source snapshot: https://github.com/gtaylor/EVE-Market-Data-Uploader/tarball/master